CMU-17313Q/CMU-17313Q.github.io/docs/projects/P3/index.md

 - **Pass** when run on your codebase.
 This is indicated by having a green checkmark.

 !!! note "Ensuring Passing Checks"
     In order to ensure your checks pass successfully, you may have to make additional changes to your repository, such as fixing reported issues or tweaking tool configuration.
 These changes should be documented and addressed in your design document.

+!!! warning "Failing CI builds"
      Continually failing builds show you have *not* completely integrated the tool into your workflow.

 On Gradescope, submit a link to your repository and a link to one of the successful GitHub Action runs.